A Disappearing Act: Su Yu-Hsien and Cici Wu

 – Paul Virilio, Aesthetics of Disappearance

-A Disappearing Act presents two newly commissioned projects by Su Yu-Hsien and Cici Wu, both developed from archival research in an effort to reconstruct historical works that were either lost, fragmented, never realized, or inherently ephemeral.
-Thinking of archives as constructive and active catalysts that generate new meanings and spur artistic imagination, the exhibition aims to reflect on the boundary between originality and reproducibility, and to explore questions surrounding the notion of authorship: What does it mean to sign one’s name, or to withdraw it?
+A Disappearing Act presented two newly commissioned projects by Su Yu-Hsien and Cici Wu, both developed from archival research in an effort to reconstruct historical works that were either lost, fragmented, never realized, or inherently ephemeral.
+Thinking of archives as constructive and active catalysts that generate new meanings and spur artistic imagination, the exhibition aims=ed to reflect on the boundary between originality and reproducibility, and to explore questions surrounding the notion of authorship: What does it mean to sign one’s name, or to withdraw it?
 What happens when images begin to circulate in absence of ‘the artist’?

-The project further investigates the politics and practices of those who resist through the act of disappearing.
+The project further investigated the politics and practices of those who resist through the act of disappearing.
 Su’s restaging of Prophet, a play written by the Taiwanese avant-garde artist Huang Hua-Chen (1935-96), much of whose work has been lost due, in part, to lack of attention as well as the nature of his diffuse and guerilla-like practice.
-Originally performed in 1965 and never again, Prophet explored the deep anxiety towards modernity in post-war Taiwan, in which the artist, assigned the role of a transcriber, imagines the self-destruction of humankind: ‘In absolute darkness, just like right now, colors cease to exist.
+Originally performed in 1965 and never again, Prophet explored the deep anxiety towards modernity in post-war Taiwan, in which the artist, assigned the role of a transcriber, imagined the self-destruction of humankind: ‘In absolute darkness, just like right now, colors cease to exist.
 In the airless outer space, speech has become impossible.’

 Curated by Xiaofei Mo.